 The Archbishop of Canterbury is the head of the Church of England, which is the largest denomination in Britain.
-In 2016, about 9 million people visited a Church of England cathedral.
+In 2020, about 1 million people were regular worshippers.

 August 5, 2003 - The Episcopal Church USA, at its meeting for its General Convention in Minneapolis, votes to ordain Gene Robinson, who is openly gay, as bishop of New Hampshire.

 October 7, 2003 - Over 2,000 clergy and parishioners meet in Plano, Texas, to consider splitting from the Episcopal Church USA.